ImmanuelCurrah/npm-resume/readme.md

 This is my first npm resume!
-Take a look.
+Take a look.# npm-resume